Structured AI · Founding Engineer.

 - →Multi-vendor agent design is increasingly important — single-provider lock-in is a liability for both compliance and capability.
 The pattern of 'reasoning model + delegated vision model' will keep generalizing.

 - →The most valuable infrastructure I shipped was the CI work.
-Cutting staging deploys from 10+ minutes to under 7 changed how the whole team iterated.
+A materially faster staging cycle changed how the whole team iterated.